daisugiland/daisugi/packages/anzen/README.md

 ### #fromThrowable(fn, parseErr, parseVal)

-Runs an async function that may raise an exception, trapping it.
-Returns an success Result with the return value of the function, if it has finished successfully, or an failure Result with the raised exception.
+This function executes an asynchronous function that could potentially raise an exception.
+It handles the exception and returns a success Result containing the function's return value if it executes successfully.
+Otherwise, it returns a failure Result containing the raised exception.

 #### Usage